Tanker war: History

 War studies scholar Stephen Phillips writes that "In January 1987, the Kuwaiti government proposed a clever scheme to deter Iranian attacks against their shipping.
 They asked the United States if they could reflag Kuwaiti tankers as American and receive the protection of the U.S. Navy.
 The administration of President Ronald Reagan debated this idea but finally agreed to it on March 7, 1987."
 These are known to O'Rourke as "reflagged Kuwaiti ships".
 On 17 May 1987, 37 US sailors were killed in an Iraqi aircraft attack on the USS Stark.
 Iraqi president Saddam Hussein apologized, saying that the pilot had mistaken the US vessel for an Iranian tanker.

-United Nations Security Council Resolution 598, was adopted unanimously on 20 July 1987, which engendered Operation Earnest Will (24 July 1987 – 26 September 1988), a successful US effort to protect Kuwaiti merchandise and vessel, because as noted by O'Rourke: "Aside from Iranian shipping, the most frequent victims have been ships steaming under the world's predominant flags of convenience."
+United Nations Security Council Resolution 598, was adopted unanimously on 20 July 1987, which engendered Operation Earnest Will (24 July 1987 – 26 September 1988), a successful US effort to protect Kuwaiti merchant shipping, because as noted by O'Rourke: "Aside from Iranian shipping, the most frequent victims have been ships steaming under the world's predominant flags of convenience."
 Western-led convoy tactics with armed guard vessels were used for protection in the latter stages of the Tanker War.
-In 1987 the use of towed, radar-deflecting decoys and other passive countermeasures was successfully initiated.
+In 1987, the use of towed, radar-deflecting decoys and other passive countermeasures was successfully initiated.

 In total, well over 100 sailors were killed and a similar number wounded.
-More than 30 million tons of cargo was damaged from 1981 through 1987.
-It is in this conflict that in 1987 Iran perfected the art of speedboat attacks, and concentrated "their fire on the crew compartments of their target ships."
+More than 30 million tons of cargo was damaged from 1981 to 1987.
+In 1987, during the conflict, Iran perfected the art of speedboat attacks, and concentrated "their fire on the crew compartments of their target ships."
 Iran also used Chinese-made shore-based Silkworm missiles to good effect.